felias-fogg/dw-link/docs/manual.md

 * AT90PWM216, AT90PWM316
 * <s>ATmega8HVA</s>, <s>ATmega16HVA</s>, <s>ATmega16HVB</s>, <s>ATmega32HVA</s>, <s>ATmega32HVB</s>, <s>ATmega64HVE2</s>

-The debugger contains code for supporting all listed MCUs except for the ones stroke out, which are obsolete.
+The debugger contains code for supporting all listed MCUs except for the ones stroked out, which are obsolete.
 I expect the debugger to work on the supported MCUs.
 However, there are always [surprises](https://arduino-craft-corner.de/index.php/2021/12/29/surprise-surprise/).
-If you are able to debug such an MCU using dw-link, please drop me a note.
+If you can debug such an MCU using dw-link, please drop me a note.

 <a name="section33"></a>